 The good news?
 There are a number of effective ways to help anxious dogs relax, and sometimes it can be as easy as pushing “play.”
-Just as many people find that music relieves their stress, research shows that certain genres of relaxing music can decrease stress levels in dogs.
+Just as many people find that music relieves stress, research shows that specific genres of relaxing music can decrease stress levels in dogs.

 So how can music calm dogs?
 What type should you play for your pup?
 Does Bob Marley’s legendary chill translate across species?
 (Spoiler alert: most likely!)
 Read on to find out.